Brussels Airlines: Development since 2010

 On 28 September 2016, the supervisory board of Lufthansa announced that the airline would exercise the option to acquire the remaining 55% of Brussels Airlines' parent company SN Airholding.
 The modalities would be defined before the end of the year to conclude the transaction at the beginning of 2017.

 In March 2017, Thomas Cook announced its intention to sell its Belgian flight operations, Thomas Cook Airlines Belgium, which was shut down by November 2017 with two aircraft and all traffic rights being integrated into Brussels Airlines.
 Brussels Airlines took over the 160 Thomas Cook Airlines crew members.

-In February 2018, CEO Bernard Gustin and financial director Jan De Raeymaeker resigned after a meeting with the Lufthansa board over the future of the airline.
+In February 2018, CEO Bernard Gustin and financial director Jan De Raeymaeker resigned after a meeting with the Lufthansa board over the airline's future.
 Gustin was replaced by Christina Foerster on 1 April 2018.
 On 1 May 2018, Dieter Vranckx joined the company as CFO.

-In December 2019, it was announced that Dieter Vranckx will replace Christina Foerster as CEO of Brussels Airlines effective January 1, 2020.
+In December 2019, it was announced that Dieter Vranckx would replace Christina Foerster as CEO of Brussels Airlines effective 1 January 2020.

-During the COVID-19 pandemic in Belgium, Brussels Airlines suspended all flights from March 21 through April 19.
-Additionally, Brussels Airlines cancelled its wetlease contract with CityJet, leading to the termination of eight European destinations in the wake of the pandemic.
-At the end of June 2020, Brussels Airlines also announced that they were cancelling a number of flights scheduled for operation in September and October 2020.
+During the COVID-19 pandemic in Belgium, Brussels Airlines suspended all flights from 21 March through 19 April.
+Additionally, Brussels Airlines cancelled its wet-lease contract with CityJet, leading to the termination of eight European destinations in the wake of the pandemic.
+At the end of June 2020, Brussels Airlines also announced that they were cancelling several of flights scheduled for operation in September and October 2020.
 Like many airlines Brussels Airlines did not refund affected customers in line with Flight Compensation Regulation timelines during the COVID pandemic and encouraged passengers to take credit vouchers or flights on alternative dates instead.
-However, some passengers who found their flights cancelled by airline never got refunded and had to launch chargeback claims in order to get their money back.

 In November 2021, Brussels Airlines announced a revision of their corporate design including a new logo.

+In 2022 the airline commissioned Belgian band Hooverphonic to write a song using the airline's standard safety instructions and film a music video of it to show passengers prior to takeoff on long-haul flights.
+The band debuted them at a 1 August surprise performance at a Brussels Airport gate where the airline's newest Airbus was making its first flight.
+"Safety is our priority but that is not a synonym for bland", said the airline's marketing director, Michel Moriaux.
+"I really thought it would be impossible.
+But at the same time, I love that kind of challenge and we went for it", said Hooverphonic's Alex Callier.
+The video, whose slightly surreal imagery includes some homages to Belgian surrealist painter René Magritte, will be shown on flights through the end of 2025.